 Experts believe that it is reasonable to directly breastfeed your baby with proper precautions, such as wearing a mask and washing hands thoroughly [4].
 We know that with other illnesses, you pass antibodies to your baby through your breast milk.
 Antibodies are what your body makes to help fight off illness.
 The research into COVID antibodies in breastmilk is really encouraging and suggests that antibodies are passed through breastmilk after infection or vaccination.
 More research is ongoing to determine how long antibodies are present after infection or vaccination.

 Rooming-in and skin-to-skin contact are still recommended.
 While it is the birthing parent’s choice how to participate in these practices, there are many benefits, including better breastfeeding, temperature control, blood sugar, and parent-child bonding.
-Still, it is very important to wear a mask over your mouth and nose, and clean your hands frequently.
-And when you’re not nursing, it’s a good idea to have baby six feet away from you if possible.
+Still, it is very important to wear a mask over your mouth and nose and clean your hands frequently.
+And when you’re not nursing, the CDC recommends having baby six feet away from you if possible.

 Will I be separated from my baby if I have COVID-19?